keira-yes/js-movies-app/README.md

 "# js-movies-app" <br>
-Search and display videos from from themoviedb API
+Search and display videos from themoviedb API